 For the Yarn Tassels-

 - Yarn – I got mine from Michaels, but if you don’t have Michaels nearby, here is a similar colorful one from Amazon.

 - 3/4 or 1 inch copper coupling (optional)

 For the Embroidery Floss Tassels-

 Now that we have the materials list out of the way, let’s start with the leather tassels.

-If you have Cricut Air 2 or Cricut Maker go ahead and download the tassel SVG cut-files I shared at the VIP Patch.
+If you have a Cricut Maker (or Explore), go ahead and download the tassel SVG cut-files I shared at the “SVGs – Stencils” section of the VIP Patch.
 If you are using a 1/2 copper coupling, then upload the small tassel file to the Cricut Design Space and set the height of the image to 6 inches.
 Next, select your material to “Genuine Leather” with “more” pressure setting.
 Then, press the cut button and let your Cricut do its magic.

 Don’t have a Cricut?
 No problem!
 I didn’t have it until recently either, so I made some of my tassels the good old fashioned way, which is still very easy: I grabbed my ruler and the rotary cutter, and cut my leather to 6 inches height.
 In the beginning, I couldn’t decide how thick I wanted my tassels, hence I used the entire width of the leather.